UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

    - **Name** - The name of the local network gateway.

    - **IP address** - This is the public IP address of the VPN device that you want Azure to connect to.
-Specify a dummy IP address, as this will need to be updated once you have generated the public ip with the connection.
+Enter a dummy IP address for now as you will generate the public IP later.

    - **Address space** - One or more IP address ranges (in CIDR notation) that define your local network's address space.
 For example: 192.168.0.0/16.
 If you plan to use this local network gateway in a BGP-enabled connection, then the minimum prefix you need to declare is the host address of your BGP Peer IP address on your VPN device.